 After an extended stakeholder engagement and public comment period, Northeast Energy Efficiency Partnerships (NEEP) has revised the NE-CHPS Criteria for high performance schools.
 This effort is intended to help accelerate the development of high performance and zero net energy (ZNE) schools in the Northeast and Mid-Atlantic states.
-NE-CHPS 3.1's development was led by members of NEEP's High Performance Buildings team, Carolyn Sarno and Brian Buckley, as well as CHPS' Technical Associate Nick Semon.
+In April, 2019, NE-CHPS 3.2 was finalized and published for use.
+This update was led by Carolyn Sarno Goldthwaite, John Balfe, Darren Port, Elisabeth Krautscheid, and Andrea Ranger, Harsh Engineer, and Chenyu Chen.
+Additionally, NEEP would like to recognize the following individuals for their invaluable contributions to the updated criteria: